telefonicaid/perseo-fe/documentation/api.md

 | ------ | :----------------------- | ----------------------------------- |
 | PUT    | /admin/log?level={level} | Set log level of perseo             |
 | GET    | /admin/log               | Get the current log level of perseo |

+### Pagination

+Perseo-fe implements a pagination mechanism in order to help clients to retrieve large sets of resources.
+This mechanism works for all listing operations in the API (GET /rules, GET /vrules)

+The mechanism is based on three URI parameters:

+-   **limit**: in order to specify the maximum number of elements (default is 20, maximum allowed is 1000).
+-   **offset**: in order to skip a given number of elements at the beginning (default is 0)
+-   **count** (as option): if activated then a Fiware-Total-Count header is added to the response, with a count of total elements.